hamoid/long-hugo-doc/README.md

-When using Hugo with [GitHub Pages](http://pages.github.com/), you can provide your own template for a [custom 404 error page](https://help.github.com/articles/custom-404-pages/) by creating a 404.html file in the root.
+When using Hugo with [GitHub Pages](http://pages.github.com/), you can provide your own template for a [custom 404 error page](https://help.github.com/articles/custom-404-pages/) by creating a 404.html template file in your `/layouts` folder.
+When Hugo generates your site, the `404.html` file will be placed in the root.

-404 pages are of the type "node" and have all the [node variables](#layout.variables.md) available to use in the templates.
+404 pages are of the type **"node"** and have all the [node variables](#layout.variables.md) available to use in the templates.

 In addition to the standard node variables, the 404 page has access to